praveshnema/Mini-project-with-excel-sql/README.md

 # Mini-project-with-excel-sql
 Data is gathered in Excel using web scrapping, Then cleaning and sorting in excel, then transforming into Microsoft SQL server,  and performing queries, and getting visualization through excel .

-Mini project : Data Analysis on shipping management company.
+Mini project : Data Analysis on shipping management company getting insights to in comparision to their competitors.

 I use Excel and SQL as primary tools in this mini project, with 14000 rows of data.